-Update: the expanded Child Tax Credit that was part of the American Rescue Plan legislation passed by Democrats in Congress and signed by President Biden in March has not yet been extended into the 2022 tax year.
-If there are any updates to share with readers, I will send them out in a new article (you can subscribe for email updates).
-The below content will be for the 2021 Child Tax Credit expansion.
+2023 Update: the expanded Child Tax Credit in 2021 that was part of the American Rescue Plan legislation passed by Democrats in Congress and signed by President Biden was not extended into the 2022 or 2023 tax years.
+As a result, the Child Tax Credit reverts to 2020 levels and rules, with some slight modifications.
+The Tax Credit Portal detailed below is no longer active.

 A number of new IRS tools are now live for the new expanded Child Tax Credit.
 The tools will allow American parents to check their eligibility for the advance tax credit payments, provide the ability for non tax-filers to register to receive the credit, provide the ability to unenroll or opt out from receiving advance payments, and make other tax credit status changes.
 The rest of this article will give a breakdown of what you should know about the Child Tax Credit portal and other credit tools before payments start going out on July 15.